Towson High School

 Towson High School is a high school in Baltimore County, Maryland, United States, founded in 1873.
 The school's current stone structure was built in 1949.
 Located in the northern Baltimore suburb of Towson and serving the surrounding communities of Towson, Lutherville, and Ruxton, it is part of the Baltimore County Public Schools system, the 25th largest school system in the nation as of 2005.
 Area middle schools that feed into Towson High are Dumbarton Middle School, Ridgely Middle School, and Loch Raven Technical Academy, although students from other areas attend the Law and Public Policy magnet school.
-In 2010, Towson was ranked No. 341 in Newsweek magazine's "America's Best High Schools: The List" annual national survey.
-In a Baltimore Style readership vote in 2018, Towson High School was named "Best Public High School" in the Baltimore area.

 Academics

 Towson High school received a 63.8 out of a possible 90 points (70%) on the 2018-2019 Maryland State Department of Education Report Card and received a 4 out of 5 star rating, ranking in the 74th percentile among all Maryland schools.

 The school has risen steadily in Newsweek's annual nationwide high school survey during the five-year period culminating in its No. 246 ranking in 2008, having previously placed No. 292 in 2007, No. 317 in 2006, No. 452 in 2005, and No. 511 in 2003.
 Following publication of the magazine's survey in May 2008, Towson High's then-principal Jane Barranger, said: "I'm very proud of our parents and our kids and our teachers.
 It takes all of their efforts to make sure that students are prepared to take challenging tests."
 Barranger retired in June, 2013, after 12 years as the school's principal, succeeded by Charlene DiMino, the current principal.
 In its 2019 survey of STEM programs, Newsweek ranked Towson #310 among US high schools.